Design a network using Cisco ONP

 Step 3 |

-Choose , and select the Import Type.
+Choose , and select the Import Type .

-You can view the data available in the Excel sheet before importing the network data.
+You can view the data available in the Excel sheet before you import the network data.
 The View Data check box remains checked by default.
-Uncheck it of you do not want to view the imported data. |
+Uncheck it if you do not want to view the imported data. |

 Step 4 |

-Browse, select the saved file, and click Import.
-During the import for the Existing network, if the state is Locked, Cisco ONP does not consider the data, if the state is Unlocked, Cisco ONP changes the existing parameter, provided the network is in upgrade mode, and if the state is New, the parameters in the Excel is added as a new entry into the network.
-During new network import, new network design is created irrespective of the State.
+Browse for the file, select it, and click Import.
+During the import for the existing network, If the network is locked, Cisco ONP does not import the data.
+If the network is unlocked and in upgrade mode, Cisco ONP updates the parameter.
+If the state is New, Cisco ONP adds parameters from the Excel file as a new entry.
+During a new network import, the system creates a new network design regardless of the state. |

 |

-Cisco Transport Planner network import support
+The Cisco Transport Planner network import is a compatibility feature that

 -